braph-software/BRAPH-2/tutorials/developers/readme.md

 ## Adapting a Pipeline Script

-The simplest way to customize BRAPH 2.0 is by modifying a <code>.braph2</code> pipeline script.
-This allows users to define parameters and adjust the analysis steps according to their specific requirements.
-The developer tutorial <a href="[http://braph.org/tutorials/for-developers/new-pipeline](https://github.com/giovannivolpe/BRAPH-2-Matlab-beta/blob/develop/tutorials/developers/devdoc_pipeline.pdf)">Adapting a Pipeline Script</a> provides guidance on adapting pipeline scripts.
+The simplest way to customize BRAPH 2.0 is by modifying a .braph2 pipeline script.
+This permits on to define parameters and adjust the analysis steps according to their specific requirements.
+The [Developer Tutorial to Adapt a Pipeline Script](tutorials/developers/devdoc_pipeline.pdf) provides guidance on adapting pipeline scripts.

 ## Editing an Example Script